 The career of Sathya Sai was markedly different to that of the Shirdi saint.
 In 1943 (though officially 1940) the teenage Sathyanarayana Raju first made his controversial claim to be the reincarnated Shirdi Sai Baba.
 “I am Sai Baba.”
 He assumed the name of the deceased saint, whose fame was spreading; the namesake gained some wealthy patrons.
 At his Puttaparthi ashram in Andhra, the proclaimed successor adopted a much more comfortable (and opulent) lifestyle that did not involve begging.
 Sathya Sai Baba was not a Muslim faqir, but a Hindu swami.
 He gave daily darshans (audiences), and constantly emphasised his “materialisations” of holy ash, jewellery, and lingams that have been so much in dispute.
 See 23.1 above.
 His version of the Shirdi saint was very much in a Hindu mould, following the popular Hindu assimilation of the Muslim faqir.

-The early claim of Sathya Sai to be the reincarnation of the Shirdi saint became a major reference point for his first followers, along with the supposed miracles that also drew attention.
+The early claim of Sathya Sai, to be the reincarnation of the Shirdi saint, became a major reference point for his first followers, along with the supposed miracles that also drew attention.
 From the 1970s onwards, Sathya Sai gained many Western devotees who generally accepted the reincarnation claim without query.
-A book which became popular was Arthur Osborne, The Incredible Sai Baba (1957), a version of the Shirdi saint.
-Osborne relied heavily upon the Hinduizing works of B.V.
-Narasimhaswami, which tended to hagiology (though relaying a number of relevant reports).

-The hagiographical elements in the biography of Sathya Sai have been a cause of vexation.
-Claims concerning his divinity (or avatarhood) and his miracles are much in dispute, and have coloured sectarian accounts.
+Hagiographical elements in the biography of Sathya Sai have been a cause of vexation.
+Claims concerning his divinity (or avatarhood) and his miracles are much in dispute.
 The official biography is considered very unreliable by critics.
 Even the date of the guru’s birth has been questioned due to anomalies of reporting about his early years.
 The official date of his birth is 1926, while the official date of his “alleged Declaration of Mission” as the reincarnation of Shirdi Sai is 1940.
 Recent evidence has caused researcher Brian Steel to firmly opt for 1943 as the date for the declaration of identity with Shirdi Sai.
 I have accordingly followed suit above.
-Steel has also queried the official date of birth, and suggested that 1929 might be more accurate, though no certainty applies.
+Steel has also queried the official date of birth, suggesting that 1929 might be more accurate.
+However, no certainty applies.
 The exact date of birth could easily have been forgotten in the remote village where Sathya Sai was born.
 See further Steel, Fuzzy Dates in the Official Biography of Sathya Sai Baba: A Re-examination (2008).

-Dr. Warren wrote a draft introduction to her proposed new book intended to expose Sathya Sai as a deceiver.
+Dr. Warren wrote a draft introduction to her proposed new book, which intended to expose Sathya Sai as a deceiver.
 That document included the following statements: